How to Get Rid of Mold in a Shower (DIY Guide)

 • Uneven coverage

 Once the membrane fully cures, the shower is officially ready for tile.
+Next step: how to tile a shower wall, even if you’ve never done it before.

-Waterproofed shower niche with liquid membrane applied
+Waterproofed shower niche with the second coat of liquid membrane fully applied and curing before tile

 Why Showers Develop Mold (and How to Prevent It)

+Knowing how to get rid of mold in a shower is half the battle.
+Preventing it from coming back is the other half.
 Most shower mold prevention comes down to waterproofing correctly during the rebuild and then helping the shower dry out between uses.
+Most shower mold forms because of:

-• Caulk failures
+• Caulk failures at the tub-to-tile transition

-• No waterproofing behind tile
+• No waterproofing membrane behind the tile

-• Poorly built niches
+• Poorly built or non-pitched niches

 • Using greenboard instead of cement board

-• Excess humidity + slow drying
+• Excess humidity and slow drying after showers (no fan or weak fan)

 Black Mold in Showers: What to Know

-If you’re dealing with black mold in a shower-or mold that looks gray or green-the solution for a failing surround is the same: open the wall, remove wet materials, and rebuild the shower with cement board and a continuous waterproofing membrane.
+If you’re dealing with black mold in a shower (or mold that looks gray or green), the solution for a failing surround is the same: open the wall, remove wet materials, and rebuild the shower with cement board and a continuous waterproofing membrane.

 Pink Mold in Showers

-Pro Tips for the Best Results
+Pro Tips for the Best Mold Removal Results

-• Let framing dry fully
+• Let framing dry fully (patience here pays off forever)

-• Use cement board in wet zones
+• Use cement board in wet zones, never greenboard or regular drywall

-• Always use alkali-resistant mesh tape
+• Always use alkali-resistant mesh tape, not paper drywall tape

-• Apply two full coats of membrane
+• Apply two full coats of waterproofing membrane, not one heavy coat

-• Pitch niche shelves slightly
+• Pitch niche shelves slightly forward so water drains

-Common Mistakes to Avoid
+Common Mistakes to Avoid During Shower Mold Removal

-• Leaving damp framing behind walls
+• Leaving damp framing behind walls (the #1 reason mold returns)

 • Skipping blocking behind seams

-• Using the wrong type of tape
+• Using the wrong type of tape (paper drywall tape will fail in a shower)

-• Waterproofing only the seams
+• Waterproofing only the seams instead of the entire surround

-• Ignoring niche corners
+• Ignoring niche corners (corners are where most leaks start)

-• Musty smell after demo: Keep fans running and check adjacent walls
+• Musty smell after demo: Keep fans running and check adjacent walls for hidden moisture migration

 You Did It!

-Your next step: How to Tile a Shower Wall (even if you’ve never tiled before).
+Your next step: how to tile a shower wall, even if you’ve never tiled before.

-📌 Pinterest: Save This Project for Later
+📌 Pin This Shower Mold Removal Tutorial for Later

 Pin now and come back when you’re tackling shower mold and prep.